Anylsite/anyl-wallet/README.md

 ## Overview

-🏦 AnyLedger Embedded Hardware wallet for Internet of Things
+🏦 AnyLedger Embedded Wallet for Internet of Things

 C crypto libraries to safely manage, generate and store private keys, to generate blockchain addresses and to sign transactions.